-After the sockets come the box film and MLCC capacitors.
-These are all several different heights, but there aren't as many, so just do them all at once.
+After the transistors come the box film and MLCC capacitors.
+These are all several different heights, so it's recommended to do the taller 1uF capacitors last.
 Bend the leads at an angle to hold them in place.

 MLCCs and box capacitors are not polarized, so they will work in any direction, but to keep things neat, it's best to put them all facing the same way.
-The blue box capacitors have the value printed on the top rather than the side.